appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

 ### mobile: swipe

 This gesture performs a simple "swipe" gesture on the particular screen element or on the application element, which is usually the whole screen.
+This method does not accept coordnates and siply emulates single swipe with one finger.
+It might be useful for such cases like album pagination, switching views, etc. More advanced cases may require to call "mobile: dragFromToForDuration", where one can supply coordinates and duration.

 #### Supported arguments